Gerry Kandelaars

-Gerard Anthony (Gerry) Kandelaars is an Australian politician.
-He was appointed to the South Australian Legislative Council for the South Australian Branch of the Australian Labor Party on 13 September 2011 to replace outgoing member Paul Holloway.
-He served until his resignation in February 2017.
+Gerard Anthony (Gerry) Kandelaars is a former Australian politician who was a member of the South Australian Legislative Council for the Australian Labor Party from 2011 to 2017.

 Early life

 Kandelaars was born in Australia after his Dutch parents Leo and Nelly left the Netherlands after World War II.

 Kandelaars worked in the telecommunications industry for over 20 years, including as a telecommunications tradesman with the PMG Department and Principal Technical Officer in Telstra's Forward Planning Section.
 He moved to the role of state branch secretary and then branch president of the Communications, Electrical and Plumbing Union's T&S Branch.
 He was a board member of PEER VEET (a Group Training Company and Registered Training Organisation), and on the Information Industries Training Advisory Board, as well as the Electrotechnology and Water Skills Board.
 He was also a director on the Board of Telstra Super, Australia's largest corporate superannuation fund with over $11 billion in funds under management and was a member of its Audit, Risk and Management Committee and its Remuneration Committee.